dncarley/MolecularSimulation/README.md

 ## Distribution algorithm

-The distribution algorithm parses an input CNF expression into growing and self regulated set of possible combinations.
+The Distribution algorithm parses an input CNF expression into growing and self regulated set of possible combinations.
 A possible combination begins with all members of the first clause, and subsequent variables from independent clauses are built upon the reduced state.
 If there exist self-complementary assignments spanning a clause, then the clause is eliminated.

 # Execution